shid0x/AiRose-online-tools/LTB-Editor/Readme.md

 - Import a CSV file and merging it with the LTB file
 - Search bar
 - Add row
+- Change encoding on the fly from utf-16le to euc-kr as those are the most used in rose Online
 - Ai dialog generation

 ## About AI generation